 Learn how to access and analyze simulation data.

-Working with the graphical layout environment:
+Working with the graphical user interface (GUI):

 - Charge and current measurements